 Structure & Staff

 Oakleigh Occasional Care employs a qualified Childcare Coordinator whose role is to manage the centres on a day to day basis.
 The Coordinator is your first point of contact if you have any questions or concerns about the programs that staff at your centre are unable to assist you with.
 The Coordinator oversees all staff, parents and children at each of our centres.
 The service also employs an Administrative Assistant who manages fees, booking keeping and all financial matters.

-At each of our five centre locations, programs are managed and delivered by qualified Early Childhood Coordinators and experienced carers.
+At each of our three centre locations, programs are managed and delivered by qualified Early Childhood Coordinators and experienced carers.
 Every session of care has a qualified Program Leader and at least one Program Assistant.
 They design specific programs which are challenging to the mix of children attending their centre.
 These programs focus on activities which will support the educational needs of children of different age groups, and consider the social, emotional and physical needs at their various stages of development.

 Staff to Children Ratios

 Staff ratios at Oakleigh Occasional Care are 1 staff member for every 5 children under the age of 3 years old, and 1 staff member for every 10 children over the age of 3 years old.
 Oakleigh Occasional Care session groups are capped at 15 children ensuring that the children get the best quality care.
 The ratios are in line with current requirements set by the Department of Human Services.